What Goes In The Bin?

 The recycling industry is ever-changing which will hopefully lead to future developments with this material type.

-Beverage containers are almost never black plastic.
-Always check with your community to see what is accepted in your recycling program.
+Beverage containers are almost never made up of black plastic.
+Black plastic is not accepted at the Material Recovery Facility that handles Winnipeg’s municipal recycling, but it’s always important to check with your community to see what is accepted in your recycling program.

 Almost all plastic beverage containers are #1 and #2 plastic, which is recyclable.
 These are also the most valuable plastics in the plastic stream.